capactio/website/docs/content-development/generating.md

   capact act get redis
   ```

   In the STATUS column you can see the current status of the Action.
 When the Action workflow is being rendered by the Engine, you will see the BEING_RENDERED status.
-After the Action finished rendering and the status is READY_TO_RUN, you can go to the next step.
+After the Action finished rendering and the status is `READY_TO_RUN`, you can go to the next step.

 1. Run the rendered Action

-   After the Action is in READY_TO_RUN status, you can run it.
+   After the Action is in `READY_TO_RUN` status, you can run it.
 To do this, execute the following command:

   ```bash
   capact act run redis